libretime/libretime/docs/manual/upload/index.md

 Some web browsers may set an upload limit for a single file, between 200MB and 2GB.
 In addition the default LibreTime webserver configuration limits file size to 500M.
-If you need to upload files larger than 500MB to the Libretime server on a regular basis, you will need to have your admin update the configuration at `/etc/apache2/sites-available/airtime.conf `.
+If you need to upload files larger than 500MB to the LibreTime server on a regular basis, you will need to have your admin update the configuration at `/etc/apache2/sites-available/airtime.conf `.
 Airtime previously supported import via SFTP but this functionality is still under development for LibreTime.